dstackai/dstack/README.md

 </div>

-`dstack` is an open-source tool that allows running reproducible ML workflows independently of the environment.
-It allows running ML workflows locally or remotely (e.g. in a configured cloud account).
-Additionally, `dstack` facilitates versioning and reuse of artifacts (such as data and models), across teams.

-In brief, `dstack` simplifies the process of establishing ML training pipelines that are independent of a particular vendor, and facilitates collaboration within teams on data and models.
+`dstack` is an open-source tool that simplifies the process of establishing reproducible ML training pipelines independent of a particular vendor.

-### How does it work?
+### Features

 * Define workflows via YAML
-* Run workflows locally via CLI
+* Run workflows either locally or in a configured cloud
+* Have instances created and destroyed automatically in your cloud
+* Save costs by using spot instances efficiently
-* Track and reuse artifacts across workflows
+* Save output artifacts and reuse them across workflows
-* Run workflows remotely (in any configured cloud) via CLI
-* Version and share artifacts across teams
+* Attach interactive dev environments to running workflows
+* Use frameworks and experiment trackers of your choice

+[//]: # (Manage usage quotas and monitor usage per team)
+[//]: # (Manage members of each team and their permissions)

 ## Installation